MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows-azure-guest-agent.md

 The following are some common scenarios in which Azure VM Agent can enter **Not ready** status or stop working as expected.

-### Windows VMs using Azure VM agent version 2.7.41491.1004 may experience issue with Sysprep
+### Windows VMs using Azure VM agent version 2.7.41491.1004 may experience issues with Sysprep.exe

-Running Sysprep.exe on these VMs might end up with the errors below.
+Running *Sysprep.exe* on these VMs might lead to the errors below.

-- When you run Sysprep the first time, you'll see the following error:
+- When you run *Sysprep.exe* for the first time, you see the following error:

   > ADMINISTRATOR: Error Handler

-- When you run Sysprep more than once, you'll see the following error:
+- When you run *Sysprep.exe* more than once, you see the following error:

   > A fatal error occurred while trying to sysprep the VM

-The issue is only with version 1004, hence you can try upgrading the agent to the latest agent version, or you can try upgrading it to version 1005 by using the following MSI, which has the bug fixed.
+The issue is only with version 1004, so you can try upgrading the agent to the latest agent version, or you can try upgrading it to version 1005 by using the following Microsoft Installer (MSI), which has the bug fixed.

 *\\reddog\Builds\branches\git_compute_iaas_vmagent_master\2.7.41491.1005\retail-amd64\exports\IaaSVmAgentInstaller*

-Also, reset the Sysprep state of the VM first.
+Also, reset the *Sysprep.exe* state of the VM first.
 This consists of [modifying a few registry keys](https://www.wintips.org/fix-sysprep-fatal-error-dwret-31-machine-invalid-state-couldnt-update-recorded-state/).

-### Agent is stuck at "Starting"
+### Agent is stuck in the "Starting" process

-In the *WaAppAgent.log* file, you can see that the agent is stuck at the "Starting" process and can't start.
+In the *WaAppAgent.log* file, you can see that the agent is stuck in the "Starting" process and can't start.

 **Log information**